G1OJS/G1OJS.github.io/pages/Airband Superregen Receiver 230909.md

 ![Airband Superregen Receiver 230909]({{ site.baseurl }}/assets/img/Airband Superregen Receiver 230909.png)

+Construction note: keep leads short as possible in the RF parts (first two transistors).
+If you find the 10pF capacitor connected to the varicap diode in the photo above, you'll see that the path to ground is a lot shorter than it appears from the circuit diagram.

 This little receiver has quite a few advantages:
 - Current draw only about 9 mA
 - Capture effect combined with wide passband makes for easy yet selective tuning
 - Fun to build with only 4 transistors & a handful of R, L, C.
 - Almost as sensitive as any other receiver
 - No IF frequency therefore no image filtering required & no problems with pager system images etc

+It does of course have disadvantages.
+One is that it can be overwhelmed by strong signals if connected to a large antenna.
+But for a hand portable with a quarter wave whip, it's a lot of fun.

 Note: as with all superregen receivers, the superregen stage oscillates with a lot of amplitude at the receive frequency and across a lot of adjacent spectrum.
 If used close to airports, it must be in a screened box and any antenna must be isolated by using an input amplifier/isolator as shown.